 This tool pulls in data from multiple sources (including Google Analytics, Facebook, Twitter, Bing, Moz, SEMrush) and creates robust reports incorporating KPIs and ad program ranking.
 The in-depth understanding of connecting data points and giving you actionable feedback will help you automate and optimize your reporting.

-This is another free application which allows you to manage ads and upload updates or changes to your campaigns all at once.
+This is a free application which allows you to manage ads and upload updates or changes to your campaigns all at once.
 Since Google ads will likely be a huge part of any PPC campaign, this is a must have for optimization.
 Additionally, showcasing a Google certification is an additional way to demonstrate your understanding of the subject matter to prospects.

 Intrinsically, paid search is about giving the customer exactly what they want the second the land on the page.
 This can be a challenge if you’re targeting a variety of personas and directing them all to one homepage.